hiyaryan/lambda-gpt/README.md

     3.1.
 Go get your [OpenAI API Key](https://platform.openai.com/account/api-keys), and copy the long string of characters before you close the window (it only shows once so make sure you copy and paste it somewhere safe).

     3.2.
-Go back to your AWS account and insert the key into the value section.
-You can simply same the key `OPENAI_API_KEY`.
-This name should match that in the code (shown below) of which you copied into your lambda function.
+Go back to your AWS account and insert the key into the Value block next to the Key block.
+The Key block holds the name, this can be simply `OPENAI_API_KEY`.
+This name should match the section of code (shown below) that you copied into your lambda function.

     ```py
     # Set up the OpenAI API client